Can you get breast cancer if you’re under 40? Is it safe to have a baby after breast cancer? Two breast cancer docs answer YOUR questions!

 “Every case is individual so you can’t generalize,” insists Dr. Goldfarb.

-As for whether Giuliana Rancic was right to stop her fertility treatment once she was diagnosed with breast cancer – gynecologist and fertility expert, Dr. David Ghozland, says yes!
+As for whether Giuliana Rancic was right to stop her fertility treatment once she was diagnosed with breast cancer – gynecologist and fertility expert, Dr. David Ghozland, M.D. says yes!

 “Being pregnant does hyper-stimulate breast cancer cells, which is why I don’t let any of my patients who have breast cancer get pregnant,” he says.
 “Once I get full approval from their breast oncologist then I will go ahead and allow my patients to get pregnant.”